ietf-wg-cellar/ebml-specification/specification.markdown

 # EBML Stream

-An `EBML Stream` is a file that consists of one or many `EBML Documents` that are concatenated together.
+An `EBML Stream` is a file that consists of one or more `EBML Documents` that are concatenated together.
 An occurrence of a `EBML Header` at the `Root Level` marks the beginning of an `EBML Document`.

 # Elements semantic

 ## EBML Schema

 An `EBML Schema` is an XML Document that defines the properties, arrangement, and usage of `EBML Elements` that compose a specific `EBML Document Type`.
 The relationship of an `EBML Schema` to an `EBML Document` may be considered analogous to the relationship of an XML Schema [@?W3C.REC-xmlschema-0-20010502] to an XML Document [@!W3C.REC-xml-20081126].
-An `EBML Schema` MUST be clearly associated with one or many `EBML Document Types`.
+An `EBML Schema` MUST be clearly associated with one or more `EBML Document Types`.
 An `EBML Schema` must be expressed as well-formed XML.
 An `EBML Document Type` is identified by a string stored within the `EBML Header` in the `DocType Element`; for example `matroska` or `webm` (see [the definition of the `DocType Element`](#doctype-element)).
 The `DocType` value for an `EBML Document Type` SHOULD be unique and persistent.

 An `EBML Schema` MUST declare exactly one `EBML Element` at `Root Level` (referred to as the `Root Element`) that MUST occur exactly once within an `EBML Document`.
 The `Void Element` MAY also occur at `Root Level` but is not considered to be `Root Elements` (see [the definition of the `Void Element`](#void-element)).